csmithswim/HotelRhodeIsland/README.md

-bookRoom - prints a string to console that prompts user to input a string to book a room and then returns a string as a parameter passed to the hotel checkIn method. returnRoom - prints a string to console that prompts user to input a string to return a room and then returns a string as a parameter passed to the hotel checkIn method.
+bookRoom - prints a string to console that prompts user to input a string to book a room and then returns a string as a parameter passed to the hotel checkIn method. returnRoom - prints a string to console that prompts user to input a string to return a room and then returns a string as xa parameter passed to the hotel checkIn method.